ivan-resetnikov/minicraft-py/README.md

 Q: Is it ready yet?

-A: The developement has started on May 26th, 2024.
-And is still in active developement.
+A: The developement has started on May 26th, 2024. **This project was deprecated on Sep 1st, 2025.**

 ---